 Since the 13th century, Pontaud farmers, farmers in the town of Gaujac.
 Jacques, Jean-Jacques, Bénony, Virgil, Jean and Bernard succeeded each other and each contributed over time to the expansion, transformation and modernization of the farm.

 Originally, arboreal and market gardening, it is Virgil, Mayor of Gaujac and founder of the cooperative cellar which will give a

 Then, his son, Jean, in 1945, takes over the exploitation and begins to vinify in his own cellars.

 On his death in 1971, Bernard takes over the reins and converts the whole farm into a vineyard.

+Then begins local, national and international distribution.
 Today the estate is run by Bernard’s children: Laurent and Sophie.